Average Cost of Living in Winston-Salem

 Living in Winston-Salem means navigating a housing market where the American Dream of owning a home is still financially realistic and big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
-When it comes to cost of living, that translates to costs that comes at a significant discount compared to national averages, running 16% cheaper.
-The typical resident here pays between $2,108 and $4,637, compared to a national average of $4,000.
+When it comes to cost of living, that translates to costs that runs slightly cheaper here than in the typical American city — about 14% below average.
+The typical resident here pays between $2,730 and $4,456, compared to a national average of $4,000.

 The Winston-Salem metro tells a specific economic story.
 Big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
 On the housing front, this is a housing market where the American Dream of owning a home is still financially realistic.
 For cost of living, the practical upshot is a price-competitive market where local businesses work harder for each customer.
 That local reality is more useful than any national statistic.